saoudrizwan/Disk/README.md

 ```swift
 let retrievedVideos = try Disk.retrieve("videos", from: .documents, as: [Data].self)
 ```
-If you were to retrieve `[Data]` from a folder with images and .json files, then those files would be included in the returned value.
+If you were to retrieve `[Data]` from a folder with images and JSON files, then those files would be included in the returned value.
 Continuing the example from the [Array of images](#images) section:
 ```swift
 let files = try Disk.retrieve("Nature", from: .documents, as: [Data].self)
 ```